rkeisler/ascii_spotify/README.md

 [my_prefix0, my_prefix1, etc.].

-Finally, if you want to add all of this music to "Your Music" on Spotify, click on a new playlist, select all the tracks, and drag to YourMusic/Songs.
+Finally, if you want to add all of this music to "Your Music" on Spotify, open the desktop Spotify program, click on a new playlist, select all the tracks, and drag to YourMusic/Songs.